JaekwonJo/league-of-english/BUILDLOG.md

+## 2025-09-30 (status docs refresh + npm test TODO)
+- Issue: Status docs still pointed at prompt QA as the top priority and skipped the failing `npm test` script, so contributors could not rely on the documented workflow.
+- Cause: After shipping the queue-backed generation + exposure tracking, we never reprioritised the roadmap to cover the Windows glob failure or the missing ESLint config.
+- Fix: Updated PROJECT_STATE.md, README.md, and BUILDLOG.md to call out today's Top 3 (fix `npm test`, ship the Study queue status, restore ESLint) and document the `node --test` workaround.
+- Files: PROJECT_STATE.md, README.md, BUILDLOG.md.
+- Verification: node --test server/tests/aiProblemService.test.js.

 ## 2025-09-30 (docs + node test sync)
 - Issue: Status docs still referenced the older roadmap language and the failing `npm test` glob, so teammates missed the direct node test command and the newest coverage.
 - Cause: After adding `server/tests/aiProblemService.test.js`, we had not refreshed the documentation to describe how to run it nor highlighted the API-only alignment work across files.